RLA is a primary and secondary school in Northern Uganda with 500 students.

 To find out more about Engage or to sign up, click one of the links below.

-One of our most misunderstood projects is our witch doctor school.
+One of our most unique projects is our witch doctor school.

 We are teaching traditional healers and witch doctors how to read and write, to help them learn skills that will allow them to switch to other jobs and stop practicing healing.
 Typically, they are both feared and respected in their communities, isolating them from the rest.
 Most have never had any education, and don't know how to read or write, so it's hard for them to find jobs.
 Unfortunately, many cases of child sacrifice happen with the help of witch doctors, so our goals is to teach them other skills and also, make sure they know the laws against trafficking or sacrificing children.